BAND & INSTRUMENTAL STUDIES

 Students in both programs study with senior brass, woodwind and percussion faculty.
 Emphasis in the performance major is placed on performance techniques, practice, and pedagogy.
 The teacher certification program focuses on educational methods and psychology for classroom teaching, balanced with quality performance skills.

-The Midwestern Music Department is proud of the variety of performing opportunities each student can choose from such as: The Golden Thunder Marching Band, Symphonic Band, Wind Ensemble, Jazz Ensemble, Pep Band, Percussion Ensemble, Winterguard, Caribbean Pan Ensemble, and Steel Bandits.
+The Midwestern Music Department is proud of the variety of performing opportunities available, including The Golden Thunder Marching Band, Symphonic Band, Wind Ensemble, Jazz Ensemble, Pep Band, Percussion Ensemble, Winterguard, Caribbean Pan Ensemble, and Steel Bandits Pan Ensemble.

-Music Scholarships of over $50,000 are awarded each year to deserving music majors.
-Band scholarships of $26,000 are awarded to members of the various bands at MSU, regardless of the student’s major field of study.
+Music Scholarships totaling over $50,000 are awarded each year to deserving music majors.
+Band scholarships totaling over $26,000 are awarded to members of the various bands at MSU, regardless of the student’s major field of study.

 Being a part of a college band program is exciting and rewarding.
 High-school and college students often have questions about the MSU Band program, band scholarships, the amount of time needed to be in the bands, which course to enroll in, etc. If we haven't answered your questions with this page, don't hesitate to call us.